 The download option only works with the community application server.
+Although the enterprise application server is listed, it still needs to be manually downloaded.

 Selecting Install... will pop up the JBoss Runtime Detection section of Preferences.
 You can always get back to this dialog by selecting Preferences \rightarrow JBoss Tools \rightarrow JBoss Tools Runtime Detection.